trust & togetherness

 What will lunch look like in the classroom?

-Lunch will be delivered to classrooms and plated by the homeroom or cohort teacher.
+Lunch will be delivered to classrooms.
+Students will be able to make a choice between options provided that day.
 Masks will be removed during lunch, but students and teachers will follow strict hygiene rules such as washing hands and cleaning surfaces before and after eating.
 Whenever possible, students will go outdoors to enjoy their lunch.

 What will recess look like?